processism/processism.github.io/questions-challenges.md

 No. Processism is a methodology for recognizing patterns, not a doctrine requiring belief.
 It's more like a lens for seeing than a creed for believing.

 ### Do I have to reject science to accept this?
 Absolutely not.
-The patterns we found emerge from scientific knowledge itself.
+The patterns I found emerge from scientific knowledge itself.
 Modern science, from quantum mechanics to systems biology, increasingly reveals process-like behavior.
-Our findings complement scientific understanding.
+My findings complement scientific understanding.

 ### Is this just philosophy or does it have practical applications?
 Both.
 While rooted in philosophical insight, process thinking has practical applications in health, education, business, technology, and personal development.